 Provision for a subsequent claim is made in the Immigration Rules.
 Where an asylum seeker makes further representations that are sufficiently different from previous submissions in that the content has not previously been considered, and which, taken together with previously submitted material create a realistic prospect of success, these submissions can be treated as a ‘fresh claim’.
 If they are treated as a fresh claim then a refusal attracts a right of appeal to the FTT (IAC), and all provisions are the same as for an appeal regarding a first asylum application (see section on Regular Procedure: Appeal).

-Case law provides that the threshold to be passed for submissions to be treated as a fresh claim is a 'relatively modest' one.
+Case law provides that the threshold to be passed for submissions to be treated as a fresh claim is a ‘relatively modest’ one.
 In practice, lawyers and NGOs say that the threshold employed is very high.
-The majority of cases are not treated as a fresh claim and given a right of appeal.

-Further representations must be made to the Home Office in Liverpool.
+Further representations must be made to the Home Office in Liverpool or Glasgow.
 Where the claimant is over 18, this must be done in person unless there are exceptional circumstances such as disability or severe illness or the best interests of a child require an exception to be made.
 There is no fixed limit to the number of further submissions that can be made.
 The response to further submissions is decided on the basis of written submissions and without an interview, but the submissions must be delivered in person at an appointment.

 Once they have an appointment (usually 3 to 10 days after it is arranged), applicants need to have the means to travel to lodge their further submissions.
 This is problematic as the Home Office will not pay travel expenses, and most refused asylum seekers who have further submissions to make are destitute.
 Liverpool is more than a day’s round trip by cheapest transport methods (usually bus) from many parts of the UK.
 Although destitute applicants should be eligible for Section 4 support (see section on Reception Conditions: Criteria and Restrictions) as soon as they have alerted the Home Office to the existence of further submissions, in practice, it is extremely difficult to access support while waiting for an appointment, and any support is unlikely to materialise before the appointment.
 It may also be difficult to access Section 4 support while waiting for a decision on whether those further submissions constitute a fresh claim.
 In effect, this means that people with further submissions may be left destitute.